Rm-lee/PObox/README.md

 This project incorporates Electron, React, Redux and sqlite3 for the database.

-- The front-end is located in the `src` directory.
+- The front-end is located in the `src/` directory.
 This consists of React and Redux.
-- The Electron/Node backend and db files are all locatated in the `public` directory.
+- The Electron/Node backend and db files are all locatated in the `public/` directory.
-- The ipcApi Directory in `public` contains what you could think of as endpoints which communicate with the database models inturn passing the data back to the front-end through interprocess communication.
+- The ipcApi Directory in `public/` contains what you could think of as endpoints which communicate with the database models inturn passing the data back to the front-end through interprocess communication.
 Electron uses `main` and `renderer` processes.
-More information on Electron's interprocess communication can be found in their api [here](https://www.electronjs.org/docs/api)
+More information on Electron's interprocess communication can be found in their api documentation [here](https://www.electronjs.org/docs/api)

 #

 ### WIP:

 Mac not 100% supported, application searching for Mac not supported.
-Also it has been noticed there is a icon bug in the system tray of mac.

 ## Author